-14 Matter of Ouilantan, 25 I. & N. Dec.
+10 Matter of Quilantan, 25 I&N Dec.
 285 (BIA 2010).

-Certain grounds of inadmissibility and deportability, in specific situations, can be waived (forgiven) by DHS or an immigration judge.
-If DHS or a judge grants the person's application for a waiver, the person will not be refused admission or removed.
+a waiver, the person will not be refused admission or removed.
 Waivers are discussed in Chapter 6.

 NOTE: Guide to ever-changing citations, and the INS and DHS.
 Citations to the INA are tricky.
 In 1990, Congress changed the grounds of exclusion and deportation and created new cites for them.
 Cases from before 1990 will use different citations than cases from 1990-1997.
 The IIRIRA changed citations again by moving grounds of deportability from INA § 241 to § 237 and moving some of the grounds of inadmissibility.
 For a chart showing the old and current citations for the Grounds of Inadmissibility/Exclusion and the Grounds of Deportability, turn to Appendix B.